fserb/sketch/README.md

 This is a collection of micro games I've wrote.
 Each game is a single haxe file that uses [ugl](https://github.com/fserb/vault/tree/master/vault/ugl).

+Most of them are written during one or two days and polished for a week or so.

-They currently compile to Flash and Mac/Linux/Windows.
-I'm working on HTML5 compatibility.
+They currently compile to Flash, Mac/Linux/Windows and HTML5.

 Some of them are based on other games I've seen around.